Talal0910/Mine_monitoring_transferability/README.md

 + add limited local labels
 → improve transferability at a new mine site
 ```
+### Environmental relevance of mine monitoring

+Although mining is environmentally disruptive, satellite-based monitoring can support better environmental management.
+An automated EO workflow could help identify:

+expansion of disturbed land,
+growth of waste dumps or tailings areas,
+rehabilitation progress,
+unexpected or unlicensed disturbance,
+areas requiring closer inspection.

+In this sense, the environmental cost of computation must be balanced against the potential benefit of improved monitoring and accountability.
+A lightweight, reproducible model using open satellite data may support more frequent monitoring without requiring repeated site visits or expensive aerial surveys.

+### Limitations of the environmental assessment

+This project did not perform a full carbon audit of cloud computing, satellite infrastructure or data storage.
+The assessment is therefore qualitative rather than a precise emissions calculation.
+Future work could improve this by recording runtime, hardware type, energy use and estimated carbon emissions using tools such as CodeCarbon or CarbonTracker.
 ## How to Run section

 ```markdown